-- (a) For the purposes of this rule 5.3A: - non-registered embedded generator has the same meaning as in clause 5A.A.1 - (b) Where a Connection Applicant wishes to connect an embedded generating unit, this rule 5.3A applies. - (c) For the purposes of this rule 5.3A and Schedules 5.4A and 5.4B: - (1) a reference to a Connection Applicant is to a: - (i) person who intends to be an Embedded Generator; - (ii) person who is required to apply to AEMO for an exemption from the requirement to register as a Generator in respect of an embedded generating unit; or and who makes a connection enquiry under clause 5.3A.5 or an application to connect under clause 5.3A.9 in relation to any generating systems, or any network elements used in the provision of a network service, as the case may be.
+(a) For the purposes of this rule 5.3A:

+- (b) Where a Connection Applicant wishes to connect an embedded generating unit, this rule 5.3A applies. - (c) For the purposes of this rule 5.3A and Schedules 5.4A and 5.4B: - (1) a reference to a Connection Applicant is to a: - (i) person who intends to be an Embedded Generator; - (ii) person who is required to apply to AEMO for an exemption from the requirement to register as a Generator in respect of an embedded generating unit; or - (iii) non-registered embedded generator who has made an election under clause 5A.A.2(c), and who makes a connection enquiry under clause 5.3A.5 or an application to connect under clause 5.3A.9 in relation to any generating systems, or any network elements used in the provision of a network service, as the case may be.